s4v4te974/poc_registaire_qc_java/README.md

 - _Write processed data in DB_

 ### What is missing
-Due to the fact taht this is a POC, some mandatory programming practice are missing _- No Exception handling_ (only just log)
+Due to the fact that this is a POC, some mandatory programming practice are missing _- No Exception handling_ (only just log)
  _- No parallel processing_
  _- Database for Batch processing are not well created_ (only just log)